IceRaptor/BTDevNotes/Modeling.md

 - hardpointdatadef MUST include a hardpointdata section for any mounted location; otherwise CU skips it.
 They should be empty, but must be present
 - Need to test blender direct import for quad legs; will just a vertex weight against skele give enough of a link for CU?
 The standard process links via mesh painting, with FBX importer plugin will blender work?
 - DO NOT FUCKING COPY j_root/ and mesh DIRECTLY.
 CLONE THE IMPORT (chrprfmech_battlemasterBase-001) AND RENAME IT.
 FUCK.

+## CU Quad Import<a name="import-cu-quad"></a>

+- each j_FLLeg style node has a 'ScorpionLegSolver' script.
+This script aligns the j_FLThigh, j_FLCalf, and j_FLFoot nodes with the j_FLFootTarget.
+- You have to disable the script to edit the positions, then re-enable the script
+- The most important point - the blue arrow (on the transform) points in the direction of the bone.
+So thigh points up, calf points down, foot points down into ground
+- The j_FLFootTarget has a script 'CustomUnitsGroundLedar' that tries to align the j_FLFoot to the target surface.
+Disable the leg solver, then move the j_FLFootTarget where you want it.
+- Once you've moved the j_FLFootTarget, you need to update the walk/run anims to reflect the displacement.
+The scorp used 6/8 for instance, whereas the Tarantula used 12/14
+- The values in both scripts are output values, not control values.
+Only the first four values in the Ledar script are controls (keey distance through over ground height) AFAICT

+## CU VTOL Import<a name="import-cu-vtol"></a>

+- Download workspace from KMission (add link / fix CU)
+- Duplicate model you want to mimic, rename to `chrPrfMech_XXX_vtol`
+- bones/ hierarchy is for attach points, particles, etc.
+- mesh/ heirarchy is for all mesh objects
+- mesh/XXX_destructable is the 'live' mesh objects
+- mesh/XXX_destroyed is for killed object meshes
+- (VERIFY) Mesh objects need a nomerge and camoholder GO attached to them.
+Copy from elsewhere
+- When you copy models to mesh/XXX_destructable, need to add `Skinned Mesh Renderer` component.
+This removes Mesh Renderer
+- SMR `Root Bone` needs to reflect the attach heirarchy under bones/
+- i.e. mesh/strix_destructable/StrixCutUp has a root bone of bones/j_Root/j_Body/normal_h/normal_v/normal/StrixCutUp
+- Rename the bones heirarchy to match new model

+- TODO
+- Added paint mat
+- Add headlights?
+- Add weapon attach points
+- ?
+What are vfxTransforms used for?
+- Disable animations on death

 # UABE Import Process<a name="import-uabe"></a>